acarril/StataLinux/README.md

 # StataLinux

-Sublime Text 3 plugin that adds support for Stata 13-16.
+Sublime Text 3 plugin that adds support for Stata (all versions).

+## Background

+I needed a minimal and effective plugin for sending code from Sublime Text into Stata.
+Since none of the plugins in the Package Control was specifically tailored for Linux, and none of the maintainers seem to want to add Linux support in the short run, I wrote my own.
+This plugin is originally based on [StataEnhanced](https://github.com/andrewheiss/SublimeStataEnhanced), and also on [these notes](https://github.com/cwitt2013/SublimeText_Stata_Linux).

 ## Dependencies